simeononsecurity/simeononsecurity.ch/content/cyber-security-career-playbook-start/index.en.md

 Welcome to the world of cybersecurity!
 In today's digital age, protecting sensitive information and securing networks and systems is of utmost importance.
 Whether you're just starting out or looking to advance in your cybersecurity career, this guide will provide you with the knowledge and resources you need to excel.

+{{< figure src="cybersecurity-career-education.png" alt="An animated image with a friendly cybersecurity expert guiding a young child in a playful and educational manner, explaining the basics of cybersecurity.
+The child looks curious, and the expert is holding a cybersecurity shield." caption="Unlock the Cybersecurity World.
+Start Young, Learn Strong." >}}

 ### About the CyberSecurity Career

 #### [Explain Cybersecurity Like I'm 5 (ELI5)](https://simeononsecurity.com/cyber-security-career-playbook/getting-started-with-a-career-in-cybersecurity/explain-cybersecurity-like-i-am-5-eli5/)